Arthanari

 Arthanari is a 2016 Indian Tamil-language action thriller film starring Arundhati and debutante Ramkumar.
 The film is directed by Sundarra Elangovan.
 The film was dubbed in Malayalam with the same name and in Hindi as Mumbai Ki Kiran Bedi.

 Plot

-Selvamanickam runs an ashram in Chennai, and Karthik grows up there.
-Sathyapriya, a police officer, gets into a fight with Karthik and later consoles him after learning about his past.
-They later fall in love.
+Selvamanickam runs an ashram in Chennai, where Karthik grows up.
+Sathyapriya, a police officer, gets into a fight with Karthik but later consoles him after learning about his past.
+They eventually fall in love.
 One day, Selvamanickam dies.
-Karthik assumes that he died a natural death when Sathyapriya tells him that he was murdered.
-Both Karthik and Sathyapriya want to avenge Selvamanickam's death.
+Karthik assumes it was a natural death until Sathyapriya reveals he was murdered.
+Karthik and Sathyapriya seek revenge for Selvamanickam's death.